mpho-mafata/Network-analysis/README.md

 The wrangling can thus be done in different ways depending on the data source.
 SQL wrangling is dependednt on whether you source the data from postgreSQL, the python pandas and R tidyverse wrangling is a workable solution for local files.

 ## Query using postgreSQL
-This section is not very efficient but it works.
-It generates multiple MVs which is not very efficient.
-I will try to work on optimizing the query so that we have only one MV or table at the end of the query.
-This can be done using buckets or temporary tables.
-We will find out soon I guese.

 ### Create an edgelist
 ```